-Moving Babies: developmental movement playgroup
+Moving Babies: infant developmental movement education

-In this playgroup, we observe and appreciate your baby’s unique developmental journey—wherever they are in the process.
+In this playgroup, we observe and appreciate your baby’s unique developmental journey, wherever they are in the process.
 I offer gentle support for your baby as they grow into new perceptual abilities and movement skills, and practical support for you, the adult who wants to be present, responsive, and attuned.
 Together, we create an environment that nurtures safety, curiosity, and growth.

 Some topics we may explore include: tummy time, flexion and extension, handling techniques, stimulation and rest, sleep, and other states of being.
 When babies feel safe and supported, their innate drive to explore and learn can flourish.

-This group is also a space for you—as a caregiver—to deepen your own embodied experience.
+This group is also a space for you, as a caregiver, to deepen your own embodied experience.
 By engaging with developmental movement patterns ourselves, we cultivate an embodied empathy with our babies and develop compassion for their struggles and joys.
 Through this practice, we reconnect with our own parenting instincts and begin to trust them more fully.
 No parenting book or expert can replace the deep knowledge we carry in our own bodies.

-A note on self-care: To survive and thrive as parents, we often hear we need time away from our babies—and sometimes we do.
+A note on self-care: To survive and thrive as parents, we often hear we need time away from our babies—and sometimes we do!
 But we may also need moments of deep connection with them.
-In this group, we practice being with ourselves and our babies—together.
+In this group, we practice being with ourselves and our babies, together.
 We need our babies as much as they need us.

 FAQs